syi7190/syi7190.github.io/README.md

 # Sung Yi

 #### Hello and Welcome to my Github website!
-My name is Sung Yi and I am currently attending John Jay College as a Computer Science and Information Security Major.
+My name is Sung Yi and I graduated from John Jay College as a Computer Science and Information Security Major.

 >Check out my [Github](https://github.com/syi7190)